ydirson/xen-guest-agent/README.md

   would be Starlab's [pure-Rust libxenstore implementation](https://github.com/starlab-io/xenstore-rs), which is also in a prototype state
-* the "xenstore-std" publisher exposes only information currently identified as used by the XAPI/XenOrchestra stack (notably MAC addresses for VIFs are not exposed yet, even though they appear in [the xenstore-path doc](https://xenbits.xen.org/docs/unstable/misc/xenstore-paths.html#domain-controlled-paths))
+* the Xenstore publisher's "std" schema exposes only information currently identified as used by the XAPI/XenOrchestra stack (notably MAC addresses for VIFs are not exposed yet, even though they appear in [the xenstore-path doc](https://xenbits.xen.org/docs/unstable/misc/xenstore-paths.html#domain-controlled-paths))
 * the Linux VIF-identification implementation is simplistic, skipped the SR-IOV case